Links

 hi there :)

 Hi!
-I’m Ashna, a 23 y/o VC dividing my time between Stockholm, Amsterdam, London and Paris.
-Before starting my venture capital career, I studied computational cognitive science, interned in B2B sales, software engineering and product management roles, and had a crack at building my own startup.
+I'm Ashna, a 24y/o founding engineer and the first employee at a Stockholm-based stealth fintech.
+Before this, I worked in venture capital for 2 years.
+I also studied computational cognitive science, interned in B2B sales, software engineering and product management, and had a crack at building my own startup.
+I like to code, write, meet new people, and understand how others think.

-I’m always up for a chat on Discord (chiapuddingg), LinkedIn, or email if you’re old school.
-Alternatively, you can see all my availabilities/schedule an online or in-person meeting here.
+I'm always up for a chat on Discord (chiapuddingg), LinkedIn, or email if you're old school - and even more up for a fika in Stockholm, if you happen to be here!

 To this end, I divided my last three years of high school roughly equally between learning languages and attempting maths olympiad problems, and dreaded the prospect of choosing between the two paths which these pastimes represented.
 When I found out that the application of computational techniques to human language processing was in fact a young, exciting and interdisciplinary field which had already facilitated several breakthroughs in AI, I immediately felt that it represented what I had been looking for.